wojtek77/git-blame-w77/README.md

 - Support for very large files (e.g. 20,000 lines of code).
 - Show git blame simillar like NetBeans IDE.
 - Use resources only when is switch on.
+- Specify colors for Dark and Light theme
 - Possibility to run Git Gui Blame (e.g for check changes in line).
 - No library dependencies.
 - Tested on Linux and Windows.